-Currently serving in his sixth term, Tom Cole was elected to Congress in 2002.
-Identified by Time Magazine as "one of the sharpest minds in the House", Cole is an advocate for a strong national defense, a tireless advocate for taxpayers and small businesses, and a leader on issues dealing with Native Americans and tribal governments.
-Cole was named as one of "Five Freshmen to Watch" by Roll Call at the outset of his congressional career.
+Currently serving in his seventh term, Tom Cole was elected to Congress in 2002.
+Identified by Time Magazine as "one of the sharpest minds in the House," Cole is an advocate for a strong national defense, a tireless advocate for taxpayers and small businesses, and a leader on issues dealing with Native Americans and tribal governments.
+Cole was named as one of the "Five Freshmen to Watch" by Roll Call at the outset of his congressional career.

 Cole is widely regarded as one of the GOP's top political strategists.
 He served as Executive Director of the National Republican Congressional Committee in the 1992 cycle.
 He also served as the Chief of Staff of the Republican National Committee during the historic 2000 cycle in which Republicans won the presidency, the Senate and the House for the first time in 48 years.
 In the 2008 cycle, Cole served as Chairman of the National Republican Congressional Committee.

 Cole is a founding partner and past president of CHS & Associates, a nationally recognized political consulting and survey research firm based in Oklahoma City.
 The firm has been named one of the top 20 in its field and has literally dozens of past and current clients scattered across the country.

 A former college instructor in history and politics, Cole holds a B.A. from Grinnell College, an M.A. from Yale University and a Ph.D. from the University of Oklahoma.
 Cole has been a Thomas Watson Fellow and a Fulbright Fellow at the University of London.
 He serves on the Smithsonian Institution Board of Regents, as well as the national board of the Fulbright Association.
 He is also a member of the Congressional Advisory Board to the Aspen Institute.